Kai Seki Magoroku Sashimi Knife 27cm

 This knife is a single-edged blade which is particularly useful for slicing fish.
 The shape of the blade is different to most of the Kai and Kai Shun knives available.
 It has a slightly concave edge on one side and exceptionally sharp edge on the other.
 This makes the Seki Magoroku Sashimi knife excellent for thin slicing as food slips from the knife with ease.

-This knife comes in a beautifully presented gift box.
+This knife comes presented in a gift box.

 - Cutting Edge: Sharpened to 16°, single-edge blade